Most operating systems have some sort of

 Running Commands as root with sudo

 One disadvantage of the su command is that the user running the command needs to know the password of the user to whom they want to switch.
-This means that any user that wants to use su to becomeroot
+This means that any user that wants to use su to becomeroot needs to know

-the root
+the root user's password.

 Another disadvantage of su is that it starts a complete shell as the new user, granting the ability to do anything as that user.
 So using su to become